What you need to know when choosing a company name

 - Audit office

 You also need to ensure that, unless you have permission, your company name is not suggestive of a connection with the government or local authorities.
 Similarly, your company name cannot suggest business pre-eminence, a particular status, a specific function (such as ‘Tribunal’), or represent a regulated activity.
 If you have received information supporting your proposed name, such as a non-objection letter, this should be included with your registration application (IN01).

 Displaying your name

-When you have incorporated, you must display a sign with your company name at your registered company address and in any places where the business operates (save if you are running your business from home).
-The sign must be clear and visible at all times, even during out of hours.
-You must also include your company’s name of all documentation.
+When you have incorporated, you must display a sign with your company name at your registered company address and in any places where the business operates (same if you are running your business from home).
+The sign must be clear and visible at all times, even during out-of-hours.
+You must also include your company’s name on all documentation.

-Aside from the procedural aspects, your name will also be an important for your business development.
-You might therefore want to ‘get the name out’ on social media and relevant platforms and sites where your target audience are known to gather.
+Aside from the procedural aspects, your name will also be important for your business development.
+You might want to get the name out on social media and relevant platforms and sites where your target audience is known to gather.

 Are you ready to start a business?

 Companies MadeSimple helps you register a limited company online in four simple steps.
 A Companies House authorised agent, we’ve formed over 1 million companies to date.
 With company formation packages that can include a registered office address and mail forwarding services, you’ll find what you need to register a company right.
 Search for a company name and set up a UK company using Companies MadeSimple now.